XMapper/XMapper.Testing/README.md

 ## Example

-1. Define your mappers as static fields or static properties:
+1. Assign your mappers to static fields or static properties:
 ```csharp
 using XMapper;